 From communication to science to design, knowledge of computing is the key to new advancements.
 With this degree, you’ll have the ability to make people’s lives better with technology.
 You’ll also be joining one of the most in-demand and highly paid fields.
 Finally, by studying Computer Science, you’ll be trained to become a modern-day problem solver.
-You’ll break down real-world challenges and design the steps computers will take to find a solution
+You’ll break down real-world challenges and design the steps computers will take to find a solution.

 Software Engineering Learn to design, develop and deploy large scale software systems that will run on a variety of platforms including mobile, cloud and other computing devices.

-Learn to design, develop and deploy network infrastructure that is secure and reliable.
+Network and Security Learn to design, develop and deploy network infrastructure that is secure and reliable.